 About Allan

-He holds a Bachelors of Arts degree in Music with a Minor in Theater from George Mason University School of Music and a Masters in Music in Vocal Performance from the University of Cincinnati College-Conservatory of Music.
-Allan has been a Corbett Foundation Young Artist with Cincinnati Opera for four consecutive seasons and was a voice fellow at the Music Academy of the West in Santa Barbara, California for two consecutive seasons where he sang in the West Coast premiere of Matthew Aucoin’s opera Second Nature.
-He is scheduled to return to Berlin, Germany summer of 2022 for his second time as a voice fellow for the Berlin Opera Academy where he will be singing his role debut of Tamino in W.A.
-Mozart’s opera Die Zauberflöte.
+Allan holds a BA degree in Music with a Minor in Theater from George Mason University School of Music, and a MM in Vocal Performance from the University of Cincinnati College-Conservatory of Music.
+He has been a Corbett Foundation Young Artist with Cincinnati Opera for four consecutive seasons and was a voice fellow at the Music Academy of the West in Santa Barbara, California for two consecutive seasons where he sang in the West Coast premiere of Matthew Aucoin’s opera Second Nature.
+He recently sang the role of Sing Lee in the world premiere of Tacoma Method, his debut with Tacoma Opera.
+Mr. Chan maintains an active concert schedule, having sung in such hallowed halls as the Kennedy Center and Carnegie Hall.
+Mr. Chan recently sang the tenor solos for the world premiere of Paul Leavitt’s Stabat Mater and was a guest soloist with the award winning Philippine Madrigal Singers for their first U.S. tour since the pandemic.
+Allan recently sang a series of concerts for Washington Concert Opera this past month singing a varied program of beloved tenor arias and duets in the D.C. area.

-Allan kept busy with virtual collaborations during lockdown, and recently worked with artists from the Mark Morris Dance Group of NYC, bringing new life to Nicanor Abelardo’s song ‘Mutya ng Pasig,’ in an online performance entitled The Kundiman Project.
-He video-directed and arranged the music to his most recent virtual project, ‘Pilar’s Hallelujah’—based on Cohen’s Hallelujah—which features over 100 artists from all over the world including dancers from Ballet Manila, The Mark Morris Dance Group, a former finalist from The Voice, USA, and the award winning ensemble from the University of the Philippines, The Philippine Madrigal Singers; this labor of love was created to commemorate the life and heroism of a fallen front liner.
+Allan kept busy with virtual collaborations during lockdown, and recently worked with artists from the Mark Morris Dance Group of NYC, bringing new life to Nicanor Abelardo’s song ‘Mutya ng Pasig,’ in a performance entitled The Kundiman Project.
+He directed and co-arranged the music to his most recent virtual project, ‘Pilar’s Hallelujah’—based on Cohen’s 'Hallelujah'—which features over 100 artists from all over the world including dancers from Ballet Manila, The Mark Morris Dance Group, a former finalist from The Voice, USA, a cameo of Carlotta from Broadway's Phantom of the Opera and the award winning ensemble from the University of the Philippines, The Philippine Madrigal Singers; this labor of love was created to commemorate the life and heroism of a fallen front liner.

 When Mr. Chan is not busy performing, he enjoys cooking, eating, spending time with his dogs, and composing/arranging new music.
 He teaches private voice lessons and also performs as a professional church musician, where he developed his love of singing since his time in the children's chorus.